AdobeDocs/core-services.en/help/interface/experience-cloud.md

 From Experience Cloud's header, you can:

 * Access your applications and services
-* Search for product documentation, tutorials, and community posts
+* From the Help menu, search for product documentation, tutorials, and community posts.
+View results in Experience League.
-* Globally search business objects using a global search (Experience Platform users only)
+* Globally search business objects using a global search (Experience Platform users only) in the Search field.
 * Manage your account preferences (alerts, notifications, and subscriptions)

 ## Sign in to Experience Cloud {#signin}